-And, while some fancy shapes offer reduced scintillation and sparkle compared to the round brilliant, a pear engagement ring will sparkle nearly as well as other brilliant shapes, like the round brilliant or Princess cut because half the stone is, in fact, a brilliant cut.
+And, while some fancy shapes offer reduced scintillation and sparkle compared to the round brilliant, a pear engagement ring will sparkle nearly as well as other brilliant shapes.

 Pear diamonds can also appear larger than other shapes at the same carat weight because they have more ‘spread’.

-As the image on the right shows, although a 1 carat pear diamond is slightly less wide than a 1 carat round brilliant diamond, it is much longer, which gives the impression that it is larger than the round dimaond even though they both weight the same.
+If we compare a 1 carat round brilliant diamond vs. a 1 carat pear diamond, we can see that while the pear diamond is slightly less wide than the round brilliant diamond, it is much longer, which gives the impression that it is larger:

-The bow tie effect is a dark shape that appears in the center of the stone as light is reflected off the bottom of the stone and out of the sides.
-With no light coming back up through the top of the ‘table’ of the diamond, two triangular dark shapes appear, in the shape of a bow tie.
+The bow tie effect is a dark shape that appears in the center of the pear diamond as light is reflected off the bottom of the stone and out of the sides.

-Unfortunately all pear shapes will have the bow tie effect to some extent, but there are things that you can do to minimise it, as we’ll find out later on.
+Unfortunately all pear shapes will have the bow tie effect to some extent, but it can be minimised.
+Find out how in the pear diamond buying guide below.